zopefoundation/meta/config/README.rst

 --with-pypy
   Enable PyPy support.

+--with-future-python
+  The package supports the next upcoming Python version which does not yet have a final release thus it is not yet generally supported by the zopefoundation packages.

 --without-legacy-python
   The package does not support Python versions which reached their end-of-life.
   (Currently this means dropping support for Python 2.7 and 3.5.)
 This as well